JunENSAI/JunENSAI/README.md

 ---

 ## ⚡ Fun fact
-> “Rome wasn't built in a day.”
+> “Rome wasn't built in one day.”

 ---